Katie Meyer: Early life

 Meyer attended Newbury Park High School for her first three years of high school before transferring to Century Academy in Thousand Oaks, California for her senior year.
 During her time at Newbury Park High School, she was also the kicker for the varsity football team for two seasons.
-In addition to her school team, she played for club teams Real So Cal and Eagles Soccer Club, as well as the U16 girls' national team.
+She played club soccer for Real So Cal and Eagles Soccer Club as well as the United States youth national team.
+She committed to play college soccer for the Stanford Cardinal on October 10, 2015.